NCPP/ocgis/doc/computation.rst

 Using Computations
 ------------------

+.. warning:: Always use `NumPy masked array functions`_!!
+Standard array functions may not be compatible with masked variables.

 Computations are used by providing a dict list to the :ref:`calc_headline` argument of the :class:`~ocgis.OcgOperations` object.
 The other two important arguments are :ref:`calc_raw_headline` and :ref:`calc_grouping_headline`.

 A function dict is composed of a `func` key and a `name` key.
 The `func` key corresponds to the `name` attribute of the function class.
 (This is a bit confusing and will be fixed in a later release.)
 The `name` key in the function dict is required and is a user-supplied alias.
 This is required to allow multiple calculations to performed with different parameters.
 Software-generated function names would be confusing.